Staff Profile

 The main focus of my research to date has been within literary studies.
 My PhD situates Irish author Brian O’Nolan’s fiction, journalism and pseudonymous identities in relation to minor literary discourse, as developed by Deleuze and Guattari, to explore O'Nolan’s socio-historic position within postcolonial Ireland.

-My current research interests lie around oracy in English secondary education, teacher formation, selection and development, mentoring and coaching, and social justice and LGBTQ+ inclusive practices.
+My current research interests lie around oracy in English secondary education, teacher formation, selection and development, mentoring and coaching, LGBTQ+ inclusion, and critical literacies.

-I am Research Lead for ITE and a member of the ITE CYPE Research Steering Group, including collaborative co-ordination of research CPD and seminars for ITE and CYPE colleagues.
+I am a Research Lead for ITE and a member of the ITE CYPE Research Steering Group, including collaborative co-ordination and designing of research environment via CPD and seminars for ITE and CYPE colleagues.

 Professional activities

-Member of NATE, the UKLA and the Chartered College of Teaching.
+Member of NATE, BERA, the UKLA, and the Chartered College of Teaching.

 Publications and conferences